neumino/neumino.github.io/_posts/2015-02-15-batch-operations-writable-streams.md

 Let's first look at the [API](http://nodejs.org/api/stream.html#stream_class_stream_writable_1) for Writable streams.
 We have to implement `writable._write(chunk, encoding, done)`.
-In rethinkdbdash case, we want to insert documents, so the stream are created in `objectMode` so `chunk` is one document, `encoding` is not relevant, and `done` is to be called when we are done processing the supplied document.
+In rethinkdbdash case, we want to insert documents, so the stream are created in `objectMode`;
+`chunk` is one document, `encoding` is not relevant, and `done` is to be called when we are done processing the supplied document.

 A basic implementation would be: